Ken Potts, one of last 2 USS Arizona survivors, dies at 102

 Howard Kenton Potts died Friday at the home in Provo, Utah, that he shared with his wife of 66 years, according to Randy Stratton, whose late father, Donald Stratton, was Potts’ Arizona shipmate and close friend.

-Stratton said Potts' mind sound but lately he was having a hard time getting out of bed.
+Stratton said Potts “had all his marbles” but lately was having a hard time getting out of bed.
 When Stratton spoke to Potts on his birthday, April 15, he was happy to have made it to 102.

 “But he knew that his body was kind of shutting down on him, and he was just hoping that he could get better but (it) turned out not,” Stratton said.